Adisauz/SmartPlate/README.md

 # SmartPlate – Meal Planner App

-SmartPlate is a robust and scalable **meal planning application** featuring a mobile frontend and a Django-powered backend.
+SmartPlate is a robust and scalable **meal planning application** featuring a mobile frontend and a FASTAPI-powered backend.
 It allows users to create personalized meal plans, manage meals and ingredients, and track nutritional information — all backed by a secure, cloud-ready infrastructure.

 ---